-This part is extremely important.
-As I have already mentioned, most of the Shirataki Noodles are packed in a liquid.
-This liquid has got a very strong fishy smell.
-If you do not rinse them properly, you will transfer that smell onto your dish and it will not be pleasant.
+This is crucial.
+Most Shirataki noodles are packed in a liquid.
+If you do not rinse them properly, you will transfer that smell onto your dish.

-So again, Rinse entirely.
-I do rinse it normally under the hot water, to make sure all of the liquid they were packed in, is gone fully.
+So again, rinse entirely.
+I rinse it usually under hot water to ensure all of the liquid they were packed in is gone entirely.

-Roast the Shirataki Noodles on a pan with a bit of oil.
-This will give the noodles more pasta like taste and once ramen is assembled, it tastes much much better.
-I sometimes add a bit of salt and pepper, especially if I do know, I am going to eat them separately.
+Roast the Shirataki noodles on medium heat in a pan or dutch oven.
+This will give the noodles a more pasta-like taste.
+Once the ramen is assembled, it tastes much better.
+I sometimes add a bit of salt and pepper, especially if I know I will eat them separately.

-You can use leftover meat from the previous day, or just take a few pieces and cook them on a pan as you would normally for any other dishes.
+You can use leftover meat from the previous day, cook a quick chicken in an instant pot or just take a few pieces of fresh chicken and cook them in a pan as you would typically for other dishes.

-Place all of the veggies you are planning to use into the boiling water and let it cook for 1-2minutes.
+Place all the veggies you plan to use into the boiling water and let it simmer for 1-2 minutes.
 This will make them softer and will give them a lovely green color.
-If you are using mushrooms, which are bigger, place them at first, since those needs to be cooked a bit longer.
+If you are using bigger mushrooms, place them first since they need to be cooked longer.

 Sixth step: Rinse all under cold water

 Now it is time to assemble it all.
-Make sure all of the ingredients (except avocado) are warm and your broth is boiling hot.
+Ensure all ingredients (except avocado) are warm and your broth is boiling.